 The more you know about your target market, the more you can improve your brand’s performance on social media but also across all marketing tactics.
 Knowing your target market not only helps you make choices regarding which platform(s) to use, but which content to post to achieve the highest returns from your efforts.
 Furthermore, shareability and other forms of engagement (the true metric for social media performance) also increase when you match your content to the platform and your target market.

-Social media is also a go-to option for marketing research, branding, building social insights as listening on social media is like being invited to have dinner around a family dining table as they discuss their objective attitudes about your brand.
+Social media is also a go-to option for marketing research, branding, and building social insights as listening on social media is like being invited to have dinner around a family dining table as they discuss their objective attitudes about your brand.
 Listening on social platforms results in the identification of unmet needs, a better understanding of why consumers buy (or don’t buy) your brand, what product benefits they consider when making a purchase, and must more.
 These understandings help you build better products and market them more effectively across all marketing tactics.

 You can also directly engage with your target audience to build trust via two-way conversations.
 Irrespective of the purpose, you need to understand the target clearly.
 This authentic and unbiased understanding will help in fine-tuning the strategy for yourself.